 Legislation exists in the UK and, indeed, in most parts of the world, to safeguard hearing, but is it working?
 According to the HSE, in the UK, millions of workers are exposed to dangerously high noise levels.
 A few years ago, a report by the European Agency for Safety and Health at Work suggested that a quarter to a third of the workforce is exposed at some stage (for at least a quarter of the time) to high-level noise (29% for EU-15, 35% for newer Member States).

-Is your job one of the most hazardous there is for hearing damage?
+Is your job one of the 10 most hazardous jobs for hearing damage?
 We have listed below some of the jobs where noise can pose a serious health problem.
 See if you agree.

 How loud is loud?